-\ A portion of the instrument fees consists of optional charges for phantom heads, models and laundry service.
+^{} A portion of the instrument fees consists of optional charges for phantom heads, models and laundry service.
 See the Fees Guide for exact amounts.

 The academic fees listed above are for domestic students only.
-International students are occasionally accepted to the DDS program and the academic fee for international students regardless of the year of study is \$58,710.00.
-A fee of \$1,135.00 is charged for non-academic incidental fees along with the corresponding fee for Dental Instruments.
+International students are occasionally accepted to the DDS program and the academic fee differs by year:

+A fee of \$1,197.44 is charged for non-academic incidental fees along with the corresponding fee for Dental Instruments.
 The University Health Insurance premium of \$684.00 is also charged to international students.

-International Dentist Advanced Placement Program in Dentistry (2012)
+International Dentist Advanced Placement Program in Dentistry (2014)